WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

 WASTE REUSE

-Certain types of WEEE, especially in the IT area - computers, servers, laptops - can be reconditioned and then reused.
+Certain types of WEEE, especially from the IT area – computers, servers, laptops – can be refurbished and then reused.
 In Romania there are large areas with a real need for access to computers and the Internet.
-In the country side, in the disadvantaged communities, schools, orphanages, libraries or NGOs are really helped by receiving refurbished computers.
+In rural areas, in disadvantaged communities, schools, orphanages, libraries or NGOs are really helped by receiving refurbished computers.

-ECOTIC collaborates with Ateliere fără Frontiere, a leading NGO in implementing solutions for a social, solidarity and circular economy.
-Through an insertion workshop for people with social problems, AFF reconditions computers, equips them with authorized software and, quarterly, following a session of reception and selection of relevant projects, donates them to NGOs or institutions that carry out self-help activities of disadvantaged communities.
+ECOTIC collaborates with Ateliere fău Frontiere, an NGO at the forefront of implementing solutions for a social, circular and solidarity economy.
+Through an insertion workshop for people with social problems, AFF refurbishes computers, equips them with authorized software and, quarterly, following a project reception and selection session, donates them to NGOs or institutions that carry out assistance activities disadvantaged communities.

 We are proud that over 2500 refurbished computers are now in schools, orphanages, social homes and social work organizations.